 JOIN US IN SUPPORTING THE ARTIST’S VOICE

 BOMB has become a multi-platform publishing house that creates and disseminates artist-generated content.
 All donations are tax deductible and directly support our mandate to deliver the artist’s voice.
 This revelatory discourse extends from our 90 contributing editors (all practicing artists) and 400 annual contributors to our 1.5 million online readers.
 All of BOMB’s content from 1981 onward—over 7,000 primary cultural documents—is available for FREE.

-BOMB is a nonprofit 501c3 corporation.
+BOMB Magazine is published by New Art Publications, Inc., a 501(c)3 non-profit.
 All donations are tax deductible and directly support our mandate to deliver the artist’s voice.

 BOMB extends its gratitude to the generous donors who made the launch of our new website possible.
 Thank you to the A.W.
-Mellon Foundation who supported the digitization, indexing (in progress), and navigation of BOMB’s content from 1981 onward, and to The National Endowment for the Arts, The Fiddlehead Fund, BOMB's Board of Trustees, and a “magnonymous” donor for funding the development and creation of this site.
+Mellon Foundation who supported the digitization, indexing, and navigation of BOMB’s content from 1981 onward, and to the National Endowment for the Arts, Leon Lowenstein Foundation, Fiddlehead Fund, Pannonia Foundation, BOMB Board of Trustees, and a “magnonymous” donor for funding the development and creation of this site.